dorathyofoha/configure-ad/README.md

 <br />

 <p>
 ✨ This lab was of immense value to me.
-I learnt a lot about how Active Directory works and had fun navigating through AD, creating thousands of user accounts using a PowerShell script, logging into a user's account using Remote access and changing a user's password.
+I learnt a lot about how Active Directory works and enjoyed navigating through AD, creating thousands of user accounts using a PowerShell script, logging into a user's account using Remote access, changing a user's password, creating and managing group policy.
 </p>
 <br />